 - individual care planning, smoking cessation advice, emotional and psychological support

 - guidance on accessing specialist care and education courses.

 Diabetes Watch online information tool

-We have developed an online information tool to show how the 15 healthcare essentials are being provided in your local health area, using nationally available data.
+We have developed an online information tool to show, when there is nationally available data, how the 15 healthcare essentials are being provided in your local health area.

 As well as accessing this information, you can also feed back your views about the care you receive, and see how you can get involved in helping us to do more to improve diabetes care in the UK.
 Using data from national audits, surveys and other sources in England, Scotland and Wales, the tool shows you how the care and checks that form your 15 healthcare essentials are being provided in your health areas.

 For example, you could see that, for your local health area, 95 per cent of people have had their HbA1c recorded in the last year, against a national figure of 91 per cent, indicating that performance for that healthcare essential is better than the national average.